 - Remove the cheese, re-wrap it and turn it over, press at 22 lbs for 10 minutes.

 - Re-wrap the cheese again and turn over, press at 44 lbs for 12 hours.

-- Sterilization is key to making hard cheese.
+- Sanitation is key to making hard cheese.
 It’s the only way to ensure that the cheese is cultured with exactly the right strains of mesophilic bacteria.

 - Don’t throw out your whey!
-The sweet whey from cultured cheese is very useful.
-Here’s my favourite ways to use up whey.
+The sweet whey from cultured cheese can be used to make ricotta.
+Here are a few other ways to use up whey.

 Keywords: simplest, beginner, waxed, washed, bandaged, aged, cheddar, traditional, diy